sfu-cmpt340/2024_1_project_01/README.md

-# SFU CMPT 340 Project Template -- Replace with project title
+# SFU CMPT 340 Project 1: Skintector
-This repository is a template for your CMPT 340 course project.
-Replace the title with your project title, and **add a snappy acronym that people remember (mnemonic)**.

-Add a 1-2 line summary of your project here.
+In this project, we trained 6 classification models on SD-198, a dataset consisted of 6584 images of 198 skin diseases.
+The base model is EfficientNetV2M pretrained on ImageNet.
+We built and hosted a web application that leverages the best model.

 ## Important Links